briglx/AzureBillingReports/recipes/README.md

 Transform the data using the PowerBi Template.

 - Open the `sampledata/RegionsFromAzureAccountListLocations.pbit` and select the path to the downloaded `sampledata/AzureLocations.json` file.
-- On the `Raw Data` tab, select the dataset click `Export Data` from the elipse.
+- On the `Raw Data` tab, select the dataset click `Export Data` from the ellipse.
 - Save the file as `sampledata/Regions.csv`

 Remove bad records by: